 What’s up with all of the Photoshop-related controversy in the last few days?
-Yesterday, I kept hearing about the Spanish magazine that completely altered Lena Dunham’s body shape for their cover.
+Yesterday, I kept hearing about the Spanish magazine that completely altered Lena Dunham’s body shape for their cover, as if it wasn’t sexy enough already, I mean who wouldn’t want to see her on TubeV Sex?
 The day before that, I read an article on Cosmo’s Snapchat Discover feed that Jennifer Lawrence has a number of moles on her neck and chest…but that you’d never know it, based on magazine covers and movie posters.

 Obviously, this isn’t really a “new” issue in the world of fashion.
 If you’ve seen a pretty picture in a magazine, poster, or on the Internet, the odds are, Photoshop was somehow involved.
 Like so many things in life, I believe that it’s a tool best used in moderation.